Another 'atmospheric river' storm renews flood threat in California

 “We anticipate that this may be one of the most challenging and impactful series of storms to touch down in California in the last five years,” she said.

+Nemeth said the increasing frequency and intensity of episodic floods punctuating California's multi-year droughts are symptomatic of extreme swings between wet and dry wrought by climate change.

+The good news was that recent storms have left the Sierra snowpack, a major source of California's water supplies, at well above average for this time of year, though far more will need to accumulate through winter to end the drought, experts say.

-While forecasts call for heavy rain and snow to taper off by late Thursday in California, coastal showers were likely to linger over the Pacific Northwest into Friday morning, according to the NWS.
+While forecasts call for heavy rain and snow to taper off by late Thursday in California, coastal showers were likely to linger over the Pacific Northwest into Friday morning, according to the National Weather Service.

-Snow from the West Coast was expected to spread on Wednesday into the Great Basin, and extend into parts of the Southwest and central Rockies by Friday, the weather service said.
-A separate storm system hovering on Wednesday over parts of the Midwest was forecast to drift off the East Coast by Friday.

-(Reporting by Sharon Bernstein in Sacramento, Calif.; Writing and additional reporting by Steve Gorman in Los Angeles; Editing by Josie Kao)
+(Reporting by Sharon Bernstein in Sacramento, Calif.; Writing and additional reporting by Steve Gorman in Los Angeles; Editing by Josie Kao and Grant McCool)

 ((steve.gorman@thomsonreuters.com; 310-491-7256; Reuters Messaging: steve.gorman.thomsonreuters.com@reuters.net))